zhaff/Powershell-SharePoint-Access-Checker/README.md

 ## Step to run the script

-1) Clone the report to a new folder.
+1) Clone this repo to a new folder.
 Example: "C:\sp-checker"

 2) Install PowerShell SharePoint module according to your SharePoint version here: https://github.com/sharepoint/pnp-powershell/releases